Marseilles is the second-largest city in France and one of the major cities in the Mediterranean.

-That said, it's a city worth visiting as it’s not as famous as Paris, but there are still many beautiful and unforgettable places to see.
+That said, it's a city worth visiting.
+It's not as famous as Paris, but there are still many beautiful and unforgettable places to see.

 Marseilles Travel Tips

-Before taking an excursion, confirm the working hours in a tourist agency or with the staff at your accommodation.
+Before taking an excursion, confirm the opening hours in a tourist agency (an excellent place to start when planning any outing) or with the staff at your accommodation.

 In some prestigious establishments, the payment for the service is already included in the bill.
-In this case, you’ll see a note “service compis», so you don't need to leave extra money.
+You'll see a note “service compis,” a signal you don't need to leave extra money.

 You'll need to leave your credit card as a deposit.
-A person that under 21 years old can be refused a car rental.
+A person under 21 years old can be refused a car rental.
 Also, you can be denied if you obtained your driver's license less than a year earlier.

-6. Car enthusiasts should keep in mind that any road traffic offense involves a large fine.
-Thus one of the most serious offenses is exceeding the speed limit and parking incorrectly.
+6. Car enthusiasts should remember that any road traffic offense involves a hefty fine.
+Thus one of the most severe offenses is exceeding the speed limit and parking incorrectly.

-In some cases, you can take a bus or it can also be convenient to travel by tram.
-There's no need to use a taxi as you'll just waste your money, and it's not as safe either.
+In some cases, you can take a bus, and it can also be convenient to travel by tram.
+There's no need to use a taxi as you'll waste your money, and it's not as safe either.

 10. Avoid walking alone at night in the city and try not to walk in unknown and strange districts as it can be dangerous.
 Stay in crowded places.

-11. And finally, before going to Marseilles, or any other city in France, it's best to learn some phrases in French to be able order something or understand the locals.
+11. Finally, before going to Marseilles, or any other city in France, it's best to learn some French phrases to order something or understand the locals.
 The French don't like to use English.

 This article was published in partnership with Preply.